 The Trouble with One at a Time

-Several years ago, Baba Shiv, the Sanwa Bank, Limited, Professor of Marketing at the Stanford Graduate School of Business, was talking with fellow Indian-American psychologist Sheena Iyengar (PhD, ’97, psychology), a management professor at Columbia Business School, about marriage: specifically, whether arranged marriages, such as the ones common in India, last longer than “love marriages,” those freely chosen matches that so often end in divorce.
+Several years ago, Baba Shiv, the Sanwa Bank, Limited, Professor of Marketing at Stanford GSB, was talking with fellow Indian-American psychologist Sheena Iyengar (PhD, ‘97, psychology), a management professor at Columbia Business School, about marriage: specifically, whether arranged marriages, such as the ones common in India, last longer than “love marriages,” those freely chosen matches that so often end in divorce.
 Besides the many cultural differences that could explain the fates of these two types of marriage, was there something about the psychology of how we make choices that affects satisfaction and commitment?

 In trying to answer this question scientifically, Shiv and Iyengar worked with Cassie Mogilner (PhD, ‘09), now a professor of marketing at the Wharton School.
 The trio focused on one crucial difference between these two ways of making a match: whether or not you’re seeing all your options arrayed at once.
 For example, love marriages are the result of what the researchers call “sequential choice,” whereby people typically forsake all others only after a multiyear process of dating, one at a time, several prospective mates.
 An arranged marriage, in contrast, comes from a more or less simultaneous decision-making process, like speed dating in slow motion.
 As Shiv says of his own experience, “The due diligence had already been done by mom, who’s an expert.
 I had a set of three or four options, and my wife had three or four.”
 After seeing all these options, the only task is to pick the best match of the lot.